ndrvtl/emacs-pgtk/README.md

 ## Purpose

 Pure GTK Emacs runs better on Wayland.
-This project builds an *Emacs* package from the latest git emacs-30 branch with support to *pure GTK* and native compilation, for *Bookworm* systems.
+This project builds an *Emacs* package from the latest git emacs-30 branch with support to *pure GTK* and native compilation, for *Trixie* and *Bookworm* systems.

 ## Caveats